Make legal help online more accessible, navigable, and engaging.

 Our big goals

 We hope to bring public legal help to where people are — search engine results pages, social media, online forums, and chat applications.
 We envision a near future of tools that can classify people’s problems based on their online posts and queries, and automatically connect them with rich, customized, specific resources for their jurisdiction and issue.

 How we are working

-To build this near-future, we are focusing on (1) getting ‘suppliers’ of legal help information, like courts and statewide legal portals, to better structure their data; and (2) making sense of how ‘consumers’ of this information talk about, make sense of, and indicate their legal help needs.
+To build this near-future, we are focusing on (1) getting ‘suppliers’ of legal help information, like courts, legal aid groups, and statewide legal portals, to better structure their data; and (2) making sense of how ‘consumers’ of this information talk about, make sense of, and indicate their legal help needs.

 We are taking a hybrid approach, mixing design with artificial intelligence.
 In one stream of the project, we are focusing on the human-centered design of new interventions, to create experiences that are trustworthy and meaningful.

 In another stream, we are using machine learning and natural language processing to identify a taxonomy model of suppliers’ classifications of legal issues, and another one of consumers’ expressions of these issues.
 This will help us to translate between these two groups, from legalese to lay people.